ppy/osu-wiki/news/2021/2021-02-27-new-featured-artist-extra-terra.md

 **10** futuristic themes by **Extra Terra** are on the menu today, stretching from old to new across his entire discography.
 With a catalog of songs that even reach back to mainstream EDM styles, there's bound to be something for each and every mapper to soak up.

-Speaking of catalog, some of these songs have already seen a bit of love from the osu! community, such as [*Spacecraft*](https://osu.ppy.sh/beatmapsets/712901) mapped by [Pandize](https://osu.ppy.sh/users/5490937).
+Speaking of catalog, some of these songs have already seen a bit of love from the osu! community, such as [*Spacecraft*](https://osu.ppy.sh/beatmapsets/712901) mapped by ::Pandize::{ user-id=5490937 }.
 Check out how a top player fares on this map using only mouse, or preview some of the more modern tunes below:

 <div align="center">
     <video width="95%" controls>